jugisahunk/presentations/tortoise-and-hare/outline.md

     3. I Am the Hare.
 Koo koo kachoo
     4. The race we started
 2. The Agility of the Tortoise
-    1. Conflation of agility and revolution
+    1. Conflation of agility and speedy revolution
     2. The sustainable tortoise
     3. The technically excellent tortoise
     4. The simple tortoise